 Traditionell liegt der Schwerpunkt der Sammlung auf Künstlermonographien (auch Ausstellungskatalogen), kunsttopographischer Literatur zu den Regionen und Orten Italiens sowie auf Quellenschriften

 Online Contents Arts and Art Sciences offers access to tables of contents of art and art related journals.
-It is a subject oriented selection of bibliographic data from the Swets Database Online Contents.
-This database is regularly enhanced by table of contents data from additional periodicals out of the special collections of the State and University Library (SLUB) Dresden and the University Library Heidelberg.
+It is a subject oriented selection of bibliographic data from the Online Contents database.
+It is regularly enhanced by table of contents data from additional periodicals out of the special collections of the State and University Library (SLUB) Dresden and the University Library Heidelberg.

 Reference Database • Fulltext Database